fahadhassan1213/ToDo-Tasks-app/README.md

 * * * * *

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes
+These instructions will get you a copy of the project and running on your local machine for development and testing purposes

 You will need [Git](https://git-scm.com/downloads) and [Node.js](https://nodejs.org/en/download/)